Beechworth is the gateway to some incredible Victorian High Country bikepacking routes

 - If you download and use one of these self-guided routes you acknowledge and accept that you are riding totally at your own risk.
-The rides listed above are simply suggested routes on publicly-accessible roads and tracks, and the quality, safety, difficulty or day-to-day availability of any of the mapped roads or tracks is outside of Gravelmob’s control, as is your own fitness, level of remote experience, riding ability and bike suitability is also out of Gravelmob’s control.
+The rides listed above are just suggested routes on publicly-accessible roads and tracks, and the day-to-day quality, safety, difficulty and open/closed status of any part of the routes is totally outside of Gravelmob’s control, as is your own fitness, level of remote experience, riding ability and bike suitability is also out of Gravelmob’s control.

 - It’s strongly recommended that you have your own personal accident and liability insurance whenever you hop on your bike.
 There are various insurance providers available, Cycling Australia is the obvious one.

 - Some of these routes pass through remote areas where mobile phone reception is not reliable for making calls or locating yourself via your phone’s GPS.
 We recommend you arrange a backup communication plan, bring a dedicated GPS unit (so you can get yourself back to the pub), and pack a Personal Locator Beacon in case of a true emergency.